-1) The scheme would require the project proponents to strictly adhere to the national/international standards specified by the MNRE from time to time.

-- 2) The use of imported complete PV systems will not be permitted under the scheme.
-However, use of imported components of a complete PV system would be permitted, subject to adequate disclosure and compliance to specified quality norms and standards. - 3) The minimal technical requirements and quality standards in respect of the off-grid SPV power plants/ systems are given in Annexure-3.
-These will come into effect from 1 September 2010, to allow sufficient time to the SPV industry to gear up for the same.
-Existing guidelines with regard to technical requirements/ quality standards under the MNRE's SPV programmes will be valid during the interim period. - 4) The existing national standards/ MNRE specifications in respect of solar thermal components/systems are given in Annexure-4.
+- 11.1 The scheme would require the project proponents to strictly adhere to the national/international standards specified by the Ministry from time to time. - 11.2 The Use of imported complete PV systems will not be permitted under the scheme.
+However, use of imported components of a complete PV system would be permitted, subject to adequate disclosure and compliance to specified quality norms and standards. - 11.3 The minimal technical requirements and Quality Standards in respect of the off-grid SPV power plants/ systems are given in Annexure-3.
+These will come into effect w.e.f.
+1st September 2010 to allow sufficient time to the SPV industry to gear up for the same.
+Existing guidelines w.r.t. technical requirements/ Quality Standards under the Ministry's SPV programmes will be valid during the interim period. - 11.4 The existing National Standards/ MNRE Specifications in respect of Solar Thermal Components/ Systems are given in Annexure-4.